 More than just a treatment plant, this is a place that hosts a thriving eco-system, native wildlife, natural spaces and has historical and cultural significance.

-Help shape the future of Moonee Ponds Creek Catchment.
+Shaping the future of the Moonee Ponds Creek Catchment.

-Working with you to rehabilitate and improve the natural amenity of Wallan Creek in Hadfield Park.
+Rehabilitating and improving the natural amenity of Wallan Creek in Hadfield Park.

 We’re renewing Shakespeare Grove main drain outlet in St Kilda and constructing a new viewing platform.